- Gemini Home

 Change page style:

-Throughput and sensitivity
+Throughput and Sensitivity

 We present here measured sensitivity and throughput of GRACES.
 Note that this was obtained using GRACES phase I, which means that we expect them to represent a lower limit of the expected performance after GRACES improvement during phase II.

 We define sensitivity as the magnitude of an object that would provide a signal-to-noise ratio (S/N) of 1 for an hour of integration time.
 To calculate the signal-to-noise ratio, we measured the signal (S) from 600sec observations of the spectrophotometric standard star Feige 66.
 Those observations were obtained under pristine weather conditions, with a photometric sky and seeing close to 0.4 arcsec.
 The air mass at the time of the observation was 1.13, so the resulting spectrum was corrected to an air mass of 1.0 using extinction values (magnitude per air mass) from Béland (1988).
-The spectrum was also binned into the resolution element, i.e. 1.7 pix and 2.9 pix for the four- and the two-slice mode, respectively, so the final result is presented as a function of resolution element.
+The spectrum was also binned into the resolution element, i.e. 1.7 pix and 2.9 pix for the 1 fiber and the 2 fiber mode, respectively, so the final result is presented as a function of resolution element.

 We determined the noise level from a subtracted pair of 1200sec frames on sky, observed shortly after the Feige 66 spectrum.
 Using a spectra region generally free of sky lines and artifacts, the noise (N) is determined by multiplying the average standard deviation in the background counts by the square root of the aperture area used to extract the signal.
 We then have: